faizaladin/franka_mujoco_ros2/README.md

 ros2 run franka_mujoco forward_kin
 ```

 The inverse kinematics script will take in a goal position and calculate the joint positions the robot needs to move to.
-You can either set the goal state within the script or right a separate script to send goal states
+You can either set the goal state within the script or write a separate script to send goal states
 ```
 ros2 run franka_mujoco inverse_kin
 ```